Hyper-Convolution Networks for Biomedical Image Segmentation: Experiments

 Table~\ref{tab3} lists train and test results from the epoch with best validation loss, in addition to the receptive field size and number of learnable parameters, for baseline models and their hyper-convolution counterparts.
 Similar to above, we observe that hyper-convolutions boost test performance and shrink the gap between train and test loss.

 Contrary to what we observed in liver lesion segmentation, the flat Hyper-CNN yields better results than the BM-UNet baseline and the non-local UNet, which have larger receptive fields.
-We believe this difference can be attributed to the fact that MS lesions are relatively small compared to liver lesions, and thus their segmentation does not require a large receptive field.
-This difference can be appreciated in Figure~\ref{fig:exp}.
+We believe this difference can be attributed to the fact that MS lesions are relatively small compared to liver lesions, and thus their segmentation does not require a large receptive field (Figure~\ref{fig:exp}).

 \textbf{Hyperparameters:} Table~\ref{tab4} shows results for the 32-channel Hyper-MB-UNet with variable kernel sizes and $N_L$ values.
 We observe that the $5\times 5$ hyper-convolution kernel yields the best results.
 We also note that, as before, increasing the capacity of the hyper-network does not always yield better test performance, presumably due to overfitting.
 This underscores the importance of the regularization achieved by using restricted hyper-convolutions.